 The Korg nanoPAD2 is a fun and easy to use controller which is suitable for creating melodies and harmonies on, as well as beats and rhythms.

-It has 16 velocity-sensitive pads which, as well as being capable of assigning drum sounds to, can be set to scales which make melodic creation possible and easy.
-Up to 4 of them can be played simultaneously so that you’re able to create chords, and there’s an X/Y touchpad which works a bit like a Kaossilator to generate more sounds.
+It has 16 velocity-sensitive pads which, as well as being capable of assigning drum sounds to, can be set to scales that make melodic creation possible and easy.
+Up to 4 of them can be played simultaneously so that you’re able to create chords, and there’s an X/Y touchpad that works a bit like a Kaossilator to generate more sounds.